fukie/WhatsAppURL/README.md

 3. Companies may have a WhatsApp shortcut that is malformed / using wrong API which is no longer usable.

 # Changelog
+## v0.3 - 11 Oct 2023
+- Used Start Bootstrap's Scrolling Nav page.
+- Removed auto opening of URL to allow users to verify the URL and then select it.

 ## v0.2 - 28/29 Sep 2023
 - Added Select2 for easier selection of country name / country calling code.
 - Added geolocation detection to default selection of country name / country calling code based on IP address.